steodose/Club-Soccer-Forecasts/README.md

 | --- | --- | --- | --- | --- | --- | --- |
 1.49 | 1.24 | 1.37 | 1.09  | 1.91 | 1.92  | 1.16

-This means that Burnley have a goals average of about 1.00 and Liverpool 2.43 goals.
+This means we expect Burnley to score 1.00 goal and Liverpool 2.43 goals in an upcoming game.
 The math to get there: Burnley are scoring an average of 1.09 goals per match, thus are scoring (1.09/1.37) = 0.79times the rate of average scoring in the competition.
 Liverpool allow 1.16/1.37 or 0.85 times the rate of conceding in the competition.
 Burnley are at home and home teams score 1.49/1.37 or 1.09 times the average rate for this year's campaign.
 Thus, multiplying these rates together, Burnley are expected to score 0.79 * 0.85 * 1.09 * 1.37 = 1.0 goals in this matchup.
 Likewise we can do the same for Liverpool:

 Liverpool score 1.92/1.37 = 1.40